nickgrok/github_user_searcher/README.txt

 The program is the first program I have written using NodeJS to display a webapp on a server.
 Overall it is a simple program, but it is effective at performing the task it was designed to do.

-If there are any questions regarding this feel free to contact me at nickgrok@gmail.com.

-All the best!!
-Nick